Wi-Fi: Where NHS Digital Transformation Has to Start

 The NHS 10-Year Plan’s ambitions for digitally enabled care will remain aspirational in environments where the connectivity is not fit for purpose.

-What a Managed Wi-Fi Service Actually Looks Like
+What a Managed Wi-Fi Service Looks Like

 Wi-Fi as a Patient Engagement Platform